viettran-edgeAI/MCU/docs/vectors/packed_vector/README.md

 - `memory_usage()` returns the number of bytes allocated by the packed storage.
 - `fit()` trims capacity to match the current size (minimum of 1 slot retained).
 - For `TINY` flag, size and capacity share a single byte (4 bits each).

+### Word size & multi-word support

+- The internal storage word is `word_t = size_t` and `WORD_BITS = sizeof(word_t) * 8`.
+- On 32-bit MCUs `WORD_BITS` equals 32; on 64-bit hosts it equals 64.
+For widths greater than `WORD_BITS`, elements are written/read across multiple words using multi-word loops.
+This avoids an artificial 32-bit restriction and allows large element widths (e.g., 40/48/64 bits) while remaining portable between 32-bit and 64-bit platforms.

 ### Memory Footprint Analysis